LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 What is a provider host?

 A provider host allows third-party software to interact with and query operating system information.
 It’s important to note that, besides the Windows WMI providers, there are sometimes other providers on your system.
 Microsoft and third-party developers may install other apps on your computer that use different types of providers.
-If you experience problems with your system, you may need to determine which WMI provider is causing the issue.
+If you experience problems with your system, you may need to use troubleshooting determine which WMI provider is causing the issue.

-• LocalSystemHost: If the provider is in-process, it’s part of a shared host within LocalSystem.
+• LocalSystemHost: If the provider is in process, it’s part of a shared host within LocalSystem.

 • SelfHost: Instead of using an in-process model, the provider works through a local server implementation.